moyano83/Designing-Data-Intensive-Applications/README.md

 ##### Partitioned hash joins
 If the inputs to the map-side join are partitioned in the same way, then the hash join approach can be applied to each partition independently.
-This approach only works if both of the join’s inputs have the same number of partitions (known as _bucketed map joins_ in Hive).
+This approach only works if both of the join's inputs have the same number of partitions (known as _bucketed map joins_ in Hive).

 ##### Map-side merge joins